neuronflicker/CTF/UCF/Pwn_ret/README.md

 > **Files:** ret, libpwnableharness32.so

 ## Write-up
-When run the code waits for user input, then prints a message:
+When run, the code waits for user input, then prints a message:
 ```
 > nc ctf.hackucf.org 9003
 hello